owlbarn/tutorial/book/linear-algebra/README.md

 ## Linear Programming

 TODO: placeholder for future implementation.
 Or in the optimisation chapter.
+Understand the method used such as interior  point, and then make the decision.

 ## Internal: CBLAS and LAPACKE